40 Super Fun Ways to Decorate Your House This Fall

 Even if you're not the type to toss some hay bales on your front steps or put a wheelbarrow planter out back, you can always add some more understated fall influences to your design scheme with a bushel planter, like this one from Plow & Hearth.

 Set out some seasonal salt and pepper shakers.

-Setting a fall table isn’t all about the leaves and gourds that dot your tablescape.
-If you want a subtler nod to the season, try incorporating some fall-inspired kitchen accessories that are actually useful, like these acorn salt and pepper shakers.
+Setting a fall table isn't all about the leaves and gourds that dot your tablescape.
+If you want a subtler nod to the season, try incorporating some fall-inspired kitchen accessories that are actually useful, like these gourd salt and pepper shakers.

 Place some faux flowers on your windowsill.